nfultz/easyslider/README.md

 Quickly add UI components by aesthetic mapping

-  It can be frustrating to add a slider in shiny, which typically required changing code in three places: the uiOutput in `ui.R`, a `renderUI` in `server.R` and also wiring it up to a plot by reading from `input$thing`.
+  It can be frustrating to add a slider in shiny, which typically required changing code in three places: the `uiOutput` in `ui.R`, `renderUI` in `server.R` and also wiring it up to a plot by reading from `input$thing`.
+The name parameter has to match in *all three places* or the slider *won't work*.

   Instead, we can build simple UIs more conviniently by generating the components from aesthetics.
 In your server function, pipe data through some filters, then generate plots and tables appropriately.

 # Example: